 Wealthify invests mainly in passive investment funds such as Exchange Traded Funds (ETFs) and Mutual Funds.
 The mix of funds in a client portfolio will depend on their attitude to risk and is monitored constantly to ensure the mix of funds still reflects the client's investment goals and the portfolio they selected during the account opening process.

-Wealthify manage portfolios with a mixture of automated and manual systems to create and monitor client's portfolios.
-Global markets are constantly monitored using computer based algorithms which is a cost-effective strategy allowing clients to invest with lower fees.
+Wealthify manages portfolios with a mixture of automated and manual systems to create and monitor client's portfolios.
+Global markets are constantly monitored using computer-based algorithms which is a cost-effective strategy allowing clients to invest with lower fees.
 In addition to the automated process Wealthify experts use their knowledge and experience to make adjustments to client portfolios where appropriate.
-In this regard they are just like many of the other robo-advice services such as Nutmeg, Moneyfarm and Scalable Capital.
+In this regard they are just like many of the other robo-advice services such as Nutmeg and Moneyfarm.

 What are Wealthify's fees?

-The chart below compares Wealthify fees vs Moneyfarm vs Nutmeg vs Scalable Capital fees
+The chart below compares Wealthify fees vs Nutmeg fees v Moneyfarm fees

 When a Wealthify account is opened a ‘predicted value' figure is provided which indicates the potential value of a client's investment over a period selected by the client.
 This is not a guarantee and I'd argue that it is of limited use.

 Wealthify have 5 investment plans (Cautious, Tentative, Confident, Ambitious & Adventurous) whose performance is monitored regularly against industry benchmarks.

 Below we have summarised Wealthify's 2017, 2018, 2019, 2020, 2021 and 2022 performance data.

 - Confident – -4.43%